Iaai language

+Bilingual Iaai–French inscriptions at the Protestant church in Fayaoué.

-Iaai (Iaai pronunciation: /iai/; /ˈjaɪ/ Y-EYE) is a language of Ouvéa Island (New Caledonia).
+Iaai (Iaai pronunciation: /iai/, YAH-ee) is a language of Ouvéa Island (New Caledonia).
 It shares the island of Ouvéa with Fagauvea, a Polynesian outlier language.

-Iaai is the sixth-most-spoken language of New Caledonia, with 4078 speakers as of 2009.
+Iaai is the sixth-most-spoken language of New Caledonia, with 4,078 speakers as of 2009.
 It is taught in schools in an effort to preserve it.

 The language has been studied by linguists Françoise Ozanne-Rivierre and Anne-Laure Dotte.

 Phonology

 Iaai is remarkable for its large inventory of unusual phonemes, in particular its consonants, with a rich variety of voiceless nasals and approximants.